 Change Maker Space - Now known as the Engineering Space

 Class Notes - Weekly level-wide communication with a review of activities from the past week, a preview of activities in the next week, announcements, important calendar events, and pictures.
 Class notes are shared through the newsletter and can be found here on My Synapse.

 Coffee - 1.
 An informal gathering for parents, scheduled by SynC, which generally takes place immediately after drop-off.
 This is a great time to gather and catch up on Synapse news with other parents.

 2. The caffeine beverage consumed at a “Coffee”.
-Always available for teachers and parents in the Building 2 (B2) Cafe.

 Common Ground Speaker Series - A parent education consortium on the San Francisco Peninsula, of which Synapse is a member school.
 Each year they present a variety of cutting-edge speakers, topics and special events designed to inform, engage and inspire our school communities.
 We advertise upcoming Common Ground speaker events in the Synapse Weekly Newsletter.